 All students who study in the Business Administration Department need a fundamental understanding of the principles of accounting, finance, management, marketing, and economics.
 These are the "core courses" from which students build their own specialized area of education in the department.
-Students can major in one of the following areas: accounting, public accounting, forensic accounting, finance, business management, entrepreneurship, marketing, or sports management.
+Students can major in one of the following areas: accounting, forensic accounting, finance, business management, entrepreneurship, marketing, or sports management.

 The Accounting Program is designed to give students the necessary skills to succeed in the accounting field after graduation.
-The public accounting major, which is a five year program, will prepare students to become a Certified Public Accountant (CPA) and work in the field of public accounting.
 The forensic accounting major was developed to provide students with the ability to investigate fraudulent financial activities of companies.
-An accounting major, public accounting major or forensic accounting major has the opportunity to participate in an internship with the cooperation of a number of public and private accounting firms located in the surrounding areas, including the "Big 4" firms in Pittsburgh.
+An accounting major or forensic accounting major has the opportunity to participate in an internship with the cooperation of a number of public and private accounting firms located in the surrounding areas, including the "Big 4" firms in Pittsburgh.
 Participating students receive valuable on-the-job experience and college credit is given upon satisfactory completion of the internship.